hujuice/google-search-console-data/README.md

 Google Search Console let you access data not older than 90 days.
 The purpose of this application is to access the Google Search Console API and store the data in a local storage system.

-The application also has a simple method to read the stored informations given a date interval.
+The application also has a simple method to read the stored informations, given a date interval.
 You can write your own analysis logic starting from that.

 You can retrieve data for many website simply providing many configrations and secret files couples (see below).